-Oracle provides the LNET layer as a separate transport for communication between the Lustre client and server.
+LNET is the Lustre networking layer.
 LNET isolates the file system code from the Lustre Networking Drivers (LNDs), which provide an interface to the underlying network transport.
-For more information on Lustre networking please see Lustre Operations Manual.
+For more information on Lustre networking please see the Lustre documentation at http://wiki.whamcloud.com/display/PUB/Documentation.

 Although LNET is automatically loaded with the Lustre servers and clients, it can be launched by itself to create a standalone router between networks instantiated by LNDs.
 LNET routing is most efficient when the underlying transports are capable of remote direct memory access (RDMA).
-Cray Lustre currently supports LNDs for a number of RDMA transports, including gnilnd, which is used for Cray systems using the Gemini interconnect and the OpenFabrics InfiniBand stack.
-Cray builds and distributes the OFED LND (o2iblnd) and gnilnd as part of its Lustre distribution.
+Cray Lustre currently supports LNDs for a number of RDMA transports, including gnilnd, which is used for Cray systems using the Gemini or Aries interconnects, and oliblnd, which is used for the OpenFabrics InfiniBand stack.
+Cray builds and distributes the OFED LND (oliblnd) and gnilnd as part of its Lustre distribution.